tock/tock/doc/reference/trd-syscalls.md

 -------------------------------

-This document describes the system call application binary interface (ABI) between user space applications and the Tock kernel for 32-bit ARM Cortex-M and RISC-V RV32I platforms.
+This document describes the system call application binary interface (ABI) between user space processes and the Tock kernel for 32-bit ARM Cortex-M and RISC-V RV32I platforms.

 1 Introduction